moderndatacompany/dataos.info/docs/resources/lens/data_sources/databricks/index.md

 ### **Step 2.1: Load data from the data source**

 In the `sqls` folder, create `.sql` files for each logical table, where each file is responsible for loading or selecting the relevant data from the source.

+!!! info

     Ensure that only the necessary columns are extracted and the SQL dialect is specific to the databricks.
 For instance,

       * Format table names as: `database.table`.

       * Use `STRING` for text data types instead of `VARCHAR`.

 For instance, a simple data load might look as follows: